lwsrbrts/Get-WasteCollectionType/README.md

 Yes, really.
 It's an over-engineered solution to a first world problem but as a I mentioned, I had a lot of time on my hands.

 ## Can I use this?
-In its current guise, probably not unless you live in Holmes Chapel, Cheshire East, UK and have a decent grasp of how to change the scripts to suit your purposes.
-I'm sure you could adapt the code to suit your purposes; the iCal event creation code is, I imagine, the most interesting part of this whole solution for most people looking at it.
+In its current guise, probably not unless you live in Holmes Chapel, Cheshire East, UK or have a decent grasp of how to change the scripts to suit your purposes.
+If you do have a decent grasp of PowerShell, I'm sure you could adapt the code to suit your purposes.
+The iCal event creation code is, I imagine, the most interesting part of this whole solution for most people looking at it.
 I don't mind admitting it took me nearly two weeks of mid-week evenings to work out how to properly format and send an iCal invite like this.

 ## So why did you put it on GitHub?
 To learn about GitHub more than anything else.
 I'm not a developer in the truest definition, I've come from a Windows infrastructure/architecture background but I do have a fairly advanced grasp of PowerShell (at least, I think I do) and a desire to stop having to check a website every week to find out what bin I need to stick on the kerb the night before.